michael-ross-ven/vengeance/README.md

 is agonizingly slow.
 (DataFrame.iterrows() and DataFrame.apply() incur a huge performance penalty, and can be 1_000x times slower to iterate than Python's built-in list.)

-DataFrames are also intended to make heavy use of 'vectorization', where operations can be broadcast and applied to an entire set of values in parallel, performed as SIMD instructions at the microprocessor level.
-But again, this performance optimization comes at a cost: the restricted use of explicit loops over a DataFrame requires pandas to provide specialized API methods for almost every operation and modification, which all must be memorized by the developer.
-This often leads to convoluted syntax that's counter-inituitive to write, and effortful to read, especially when method-chaining is overused.
+But the restricted use of explicit loops over a DataFrame requires pandas to provide specialized API methods for almost every operation and modification, which often leads to convoluted syntax, especially when method-chaining is overused.

     # wait, what exactly does this do again?
     df['column'] = np.sign(df.column.diff().fillna(0)).shift(-1).fillna(0) \